cysouw/diathesis/text/c07_reflexive.md

 ::: ex
 a.
 Ich wasche mich.
 b.
 Er lässt mich mich waschen.
 c.
-Laß mich mich an dir ergetzen - bin so wild, seit ich dich sah, Venus Amathusia.^[~~DWDS~~: Tucholsky, Kurt: Zwischen den Schlachten.
+Laß mich mich an dir ergetzen.^[~~DWDS~~: Tucholsky, Kurt: Zwischen den Schlachten.
 In: Kurt Tucholsky, Werke - Briefe - Materialien, Berlin: Directmedia Publ.
 2000 [1919].]
 :::

 With light-verb constructions, intended coreference with the nominative subject cannot be marked with *sich* anymore.
 For example, [@next a] is ambiguous in that the pronoun *ihn* could both be coreferential with the nominative *er* or not.
-The intended meaning of the reflexive *sich* in [@next b] is to force a coreferential reading, which seems impossible to me.
+The intended meaning of the reflexive *sich* in [@next b] is an attempt to force a coreferential reading, which seems impossible to me.

 ::: ex
 a.
 Er lässt mich ihn waschen.
 b. ^* Er lässt mich sich waschen.
 :::

-There are a few verbs that seem to allow for coreference with a non-nominative argument [@duden2009: 273-274].
+There are a few verbs that seem to allow for coreference with a non-nominative argument [cf. @duden2009: 273-274].
 These are very unusual, with [@next b] being strange, though not impossible.
 Example [@nnext] clearly shows the problematic status of such reflexive pronouns.
 The word order in [@nnext a] only leaves the possibility of *sich* referring to the nominative subject.
 In contrast, the unusual word order in [@nnext b] makes it difficult to interpret the sentence, with both referential options of *sich* being possible: *sich* can refer here both to the nominative *sie* and to the dative *ihrem Freund*.

 ::: ex
 a.
 Ich habe ihn über den Zustand aufgeklärt.